 Let me set the stage for you…

-Home is a place of bountiful love and food, where it is easy to consume thousands of calories worth of delicious food, then pass out on the couch in front of the Patriots game.
+Home is a place of bountiful love and food, where it is easy to consume thousands of calories worth of delicious food, then pass out on the couch in front of the Patriots’ game.
 This is particularly true on holidays, where it seems to be even more socially acceptable to gorge oneself.
 As I have become more mindful of food and its effects on the human body, I often find myself torn between wanting to fit in with my family and feeling good.

-- Mindfulness: keeping in mind what’s really important during this chaotic time of year
+- Mindfulness: Keeping in mind what’s really important during this chaotic time of year.

-- Planning: what to do and not do before attending a holiday celebration
+- Planning: What to do and not do before attending a holiday celebration.

-- Compensating: what to do if you overdo it
+- Compensating: What to do if you overdo it.

 During the chaos of the holidays, it is easy to lose track of what’s important.
-We get so caught up in the buying of presents, the planning of parties, worrying about what everyone is doing, that we forget to pay attention to what the holidays are actually about: being with our loved ones.
+We get so caught up in the buying of presents, the planning of parties, worrying about what everyone is doing, that we forget to pay attention to what the holidays are actually about, being with our loved ones.
 Contrary to popular belief, being with our loved ones at the holidays does not necessarily have to involve wracking up massive credit card bills or gorging ourselves on food.

-In fact, some of my favorite holidays have been in lean times, when there was no option for expensive presents and the focus of family and friend time became a simple meal, or a walk in the snow or singing Christmas carols together.
-Corporate America WANTS you to get carried away at the holidays, buying and consuming more stuff than you can actually afford.
+In fact, some of my favorite holidays have been in lean times, when there was no option for expensive presents.
+The focus of family and friend time became a simple meal, or a walk in the snow, or singing Christmas carols together.
+Corporate America WANTS you to get carried away at the holidays, consuming more stuff than you can actually afford.
 Having mindfulness on a consumer level will translate into mindfulness on a culinary level.
 It’s all about simplifying and reducing stress.

 Strategy #2: Have a Plan

 Okay, so you’ve got a holiday celebration to attend.
-Let’s think this through:

-Who is hosting?
-Will there be healthy choices for food?
+- Will there be healthy choices for food?

-- Go fed, if only minimally, with low-Glycemic Index foods: having a meal of protein, good fat, and fiber a couple of hours before socializing will ensure that your blood sugar is stable and the Christmas cookies aren’t as appetizing.
+- Go fed, if only minimally, with Low-glycemic Index foods.
+Having a meal of protein, good fat, and fiber a couple of hours before socializing will ensure that your blood sugar is stable and the Christmas cookies aren’t as appetizing.

 Strategy #3: Have a Plan B

-Let’s say you ignore your better instincts or have your inhibition revoked by too many alcoholic libations and you wake up the next day with a belly full of regrets.
-Most of us (myself included) have been there.
+Let’s say you ignore your better instincts or have your inhibition revoked by too many alcoholic libations.
+You wake up the next day with a belly full of regrets.
+Most of us, myself included, have been there.

 Water-fast for a day.
-If feeling ambitious or excessively repentant, you can fast for two days or extend it into a longer juice-fast between holidays.
-If choosing the juice-fast route, stick with low-glycemic index juice ingredients such as celery, spinach, kale, parsley with an occasional carrot or half a green apple thrown in for a little blood sugar boost.
+If feeling ambitious or excessively repentant, you can fast for two days.
+Extend it into a longer juice-fast between holidays.
+If choosing the juice-fast route, stick with low-glycemic index juice ingredients such as celery, spinach, kale, parsley with an occasional carrot, or half a green apple thrown in for a little blood sugar boost.

-Lastly…Reign it in After the Hullabaloo
+Lastly…Reign it in After the Hullabaloo.

-It’s always a good idea to start off the New Year with a cleanse to solidify your commitment to yourself and your health.
-More on options for New Year’s cleanses in our next workshop on 12/12…BE THERE!!!
+It’s always a good idea to start the New Year with a cleanse to solidify your commitment to yourself and your health.
+More on options for New Year’s cleanses in our next workshop on 12/12.
+BE THERE!

 Resources for “Clean” Holiday Junk Food

-Google “Paleo” anything and you will get a selection of low-glycemic Index, whole-foods versions of your old holiday favorites.
+Google “Paleo” anything, and you will get a selection of low-glycemic index, whole-foods versions of your old holiday favorites.